peter88213/yw-renumber/docs/usage.md

 #### Open a yWriter project

 - If no yWriter project is specified by dragging and dropping on the program icon, the latest project selected is preset.
-You can change it with **File > Open** or **Ctrl-o***.
+You can change it with **File > Open** or **Ctrl-O***.

 #### Start renumbering